 A Brand-New Eye Institute

-In 2022-2023, the Harkness Eye Institute will begin a new chapter in its storied history.
-A brand-new Eye Institute will be rebuilt from the ground up to accommodate our expanding department and to anticipate the needs of 21st century cutting-edge care.
-Most day-to-day operations for the department will be relocated to a new temporary space located on the CUIMC campus and will offer the same state-of-the-art equipment and environment that our faculty, trainees, and patients associate with Columbia.
-Extensive planning is already underway to assure continuity and minimize disruption across our teaching, research, and patient care enterprises.
+In 2023-2024, the Harkness Eye Institute began a new chapter in its storied history.
+Our 'old dame' building will be replaced with a cutting-edge ambulatory center incorporating outpatient surgical care, infusion centers, imaging, oncologic care and ophthalmic care.
+A brand-new Eye Institute is being actively mapped to anticipate cutting edge needs for the next century.
+Campus-based surgical and clinical care is transitioning to beautifully executed transitional spaces elsewhere on campus; these offer the same state-of-the-art equipment and environment that our faculty, trainees, and patients associate with Columbia.
 Rotation experiences at our faculty practice satellite offices and Harlem Hospital will remain unchanged.